chianti-atomic/ChiantiPy/docs/source/quick_start.rst

     :align:  center

-There are two demo notebooks, spectrum_demo.ipynb and spectrum_demo_2.ipynb in the jupyter_notebooks directory.
+There are two demo notebooks, spectrum_demo.ipynb and spectrum_demo_2.ipynb in the jupyter_notebooks directory on github.

 Radiative loss rate